jsvaldezv/audio-plugins-store/README.md

-# Audio Plug-ins Store
+# Virtual Audio Plugin Store – React + Firebase Web App

-## Introduction

-This project is a web application developed with React JS and firebase with the objective of simulating a virtual store of audio plug-ins in which any music producer can arrive and can see all the plug-ins available even by category and can buy them freely. .

 https://user-images.githubusercontent.com/47612276/184424094-d49b30d6-6a72-4616-993a-1cbc7d9030f4.mov

+This project is a web application developed with React JS and Firebase, designed to simulate a virtual store for audio plug-ins.
+The goal is to provide an intuitive and engaging platform where music producers can explore and purchase virtual plug-ins easily.

+🛒 Key Features:

+- Browse a collection of audio plug-ins
+- Category-based filtering for easy navigation
+- Firebase-powered backend for real-time data and authentication
+- Simulated purchasing system (demo environment)
+- Modern UI built with React JS

+The app recreates the feel of a real-world plugin store, aimed at producers looking to discover new tools for music production in an interactive online space.

 ## Dependencies and libraries used